 - Custom email address and domain

 AdLock is a powerful tool that blocks all types of ads on both web pages and applications.
-With AdLock you don’t have to pay for Microsoft 365 subscription and have the most important — well-functioning ad-free Outlook with all the inbox space for your important emails.
+With AdLock you won’t have to pay for Microsoft 365 subscription, but at the same time, you’ll have a well-functioning ad-free Outlook with all the inbox space for your important emails.
 On top of the other benefits like:

 - Full flexibility and control.